IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.71.3 Referenced Standards

 This profile relies on the OAuth 2.1 Authorization Framework.
 Since the original publication of OAuth 2.0 in 2012, several new RFCs have been published that add or remove functionality from the core specification.
 Version 2.1 of the OAuth Authorization Framework consolidates and simplifies the most commonly used features and best practices of OAuth 2.0.
-Although the OAuth 2.1 specification is currently only available in a draft for public comment state, this profile relies on OAuth 2.1 to free the reader from tracking all the OAuth 2.0 related RFCs.
+Although the OAuth 2.1 specification is currently published as a draft for public comment only, this profile relies on OAuth 2.1 for simplicity.

-This profile references the following documents and references therein:
+This profile references the following publications and references therein:

 - *OAuth 2.1*: The OAuth 2.1 Authorization Framework, published as draft-ietf-oauth-v2-1-00 (July 30, 2020).